DOE/LANL Jurisdiction Fire Danger Rating:

 • The Laboratory has four formal partnerships with regional colleges for workforce development pipeline programs.

-• In partnership with NNSA, the Laboratory also provided funding for additional workforce development programs at 11 regional colleges.
+• In partnership with NNSA, the Laboratory provided funding for additional workforce development programs in engineering, machining, supply chain management and welding at 10 regional colleges, and for career exploration programs reaching more than 1,000 K-12 students.

-• Agreement with Northern New Mexico College under the Department of Energy’s Mentor Protégé Program builds capacity for the college and supports workforce development in IT and cybersecurity areas.
-The NNSA’s Pipeline Development Program provided $376,675 to the project.
+• An agreement with Northern New Mexico College under the Department of Energy’s Mentor Protégé Program builds capacity for the college and supports workforce development in IT and cybersecurity areas.
+The NNSA’s Pipeline Development Program provided $376,675 to the project for work conducted in 2024 and 2025.

 *Other includes insulators, roofers, masons.